warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 * **Xrefs** - Cross-references to other databases

 Note: More complex queries can be constructed using junctions such as AND/OR (click on your search term in the query box to see your options) to combine genes identified by gene name or gene ID, or genes that share, for example, an InterPro domain or a Gene Ontology function, or simply to retrieve a list of genes associated with a pathway.
-The query box below can be obtained by typing “inflorescence development” in the search box, and changing the default “AND” to “OR”).
+The query box below can be obtained by typing “inflorescence development” (trait) in the search box, and changing the default “AND” to “OR”).
 Query terms may be deleted, copied, moved or negated (see options in the Filters inset on the left).

 ![complex queries](images/pangrape5.png "Complex queries")